wp-plugins/ewww-image-optimizer/readme.txt

 1. Uncompress optipng: *tar xvzf optipng-0.7.4.tar.gz && cd optipng-0.7.4*
 1. Configure and compile optipng: *./configure && make*
 1. If you have root access, install it with *make install*
-1. If not, copy the binary from */optipng-0.7.4/src/optipng/optipng* to the plugin folder (wordpress/wp-content/plugins/ewww-image-optimizer).
+1. If not, copy the binary from */optipng-0.7.4/src/optipng/optipng* to the ewww tool folder (wordpress/wp-content/ewww/).

 = Installing jpegtran =

-1. Try the one-click install on the settings page, or download it manually and place it in the plugin folder (wordpress/wp-content/plugins/ewww-image-optimizer).
+1. Try the one-click install on the settings page, or download it manually and place it in the plugin folder (wordpress/wp-content/ewww/).
 1. If you own your own server, or have root access, it is part of the libjpeg-turbo-progs on Debian/Ubuntu, and likely something similar on rpm distros (Fedora, CentOS, RHEL, SuSE).

 = Installing gifsicle =